OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Methodology

-Overall speaking, $G$ processes random noises to sample its intrinsic distribution $p(\boldsymbol{x})$, so as to generate candidate solutions. $D_{I}$ attempts to differentiate generated solutions from $\boldsymbol{x}_\mathrm{opt}$, $D_{R}$ differentiates them from solutions drawn from multivariate uniform distribution $u(\boldsymbol{x})$.
-In addition, the mode collapse problem \cite{9186319, li2021tackling, 9311244} may lead to the failure of optimization.
+In addition, the mode collapse problem \cite{li2021tackling} may lead to optimization failure.
 Although refining distribution toward $\boldsymbol{x}^*$ can be viewed as a ``positive" mode collapse, the abnormal collapse during optimization still results in premature loss of solution diversity.
-Therefore, Wasserstein GAN with gradient penalty \cite{Gulrajani2017WGAN} is adopted in training $D_{I}$ and $D_R$ to prevent premature convergence to local optima.
+Therefore, Wasserstein GAN with gradient penalty (WGAN-GP) \cite{Gulrajani2017WGAN} is adopted to prevent premature convergence to local optima.